uclahs-cds/package-PipeVal/README.md

   -v, --version         show program's version number and exit -r CRAM_REFERENCE, --cram-reference CRAM_REFERENCE
-                        Path to reference file for CRAM
+                        Path to reference file for CRAM -c CPUS, --cpus CPUS  Number of CPUs to parallelize over when validating multiple files
 ```

 The tool will attempt to automatically detect the file type based on extension and perform the approriate validations.
 The tool will also perform an existence check along with a checksum check if an MD5 or SHA512 checksum exists regardless of file type.